mmferreira2000/mmferreira2000/README.md

 ### Hello, world! 👋
 Facts about me:
-- 🌱 I’m currently learning about TDD.
+- 🌱 I’m currently learning: BDD
-- 💬 Ask me about anything except the reason of life.
+- 💬 Ask me about: anything except the reason of life.
-- ⚡ Fun fact: My betta fish and my ex-girlfriend share the same name.
+- ⚡ Fun fact: I don't believe in lucky.

 <!--
 **mmferreira2000/mmferreira2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.